adonisjs/v6-docs/content/docs/digging_deeper/open_telemetry.md

 ## Automatic instrumentation

-The package automatically instruments common libraries without any code changes.
-Out of the box, you get tracing for HTTP requests (incoming and outgoing), Lucid database queries (via Knex), Redis operations, and more.
+Under the hood, `@adonisjs/otel` uses the official [`@opentelemetry/auto-instrumentations-node`](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/packages/auto-instrumentations-node#readme) package.
+This means you get automatic tracing for a wide range of libraries without any code changes: HTTP requests (incoming and outgoing), database queries (PostgreSQL, MySQL, MongoDB), Redis operations, and [many more](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/packages/auto-instrumentations-node#supported-instrumentations).

+We pre-configure sensible defaults so everything works out of the box.
+However, you can override any instrumentation setting through the `instrumentations` option in your configuration.

 ### Default ignored URLs